 Assumable VA loans can offer several advantages over new home loans.

-With current mortgage rates on the rise, assumable VA mortgage loans are a great option for home buyers.Click to see today's rates (Mar 26th, 2017)
+With current mortgage rates on the rise, assumable VA mortgage loans are a great option for home buyers.Click to see your VA loan eligibility (Apr 30th, 2017)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.